A massive composite fermion from the three electron-like leptons in the bound state in the continuum: Introduction

 For the composite fermions, the number of initial particles with the spin $\frac{1}{2}$ must be odd, starting with $N=3$.
 For the case $N=3$, the structure of the positively charged composite fermion is determined by the two positron and the electron, that is $(e^{+}e^{+}e^{-})_{BIC}$.
 Similarly, the structure of the negatively charged particle corresponds to $(e^{-}e^{-}e^{+})_{BIC}$.
 The interaction between these particles is electromagnetic, and is given by the fine structure constant $\alpha=\frac{1}{137}$.
 Our consideration makes sense only for the case when the composite particle mass is approximately 207 times that of the electron.
 This means that in this BIC state, all three leptons are relativistic.
 The question arises whether the electromagnetic interaction can hold these particles together to form this BIC state.
 The point is that there is the factor:

 in the integral equation for wave function, $F({\bf p}_{1},{\bf p}_{2},{\bf p}_{3}=-{\bf p}_{1}-{\bf p}_{2})$ in the momentum space.
 Here ${\bf p}_{1,2,3}$ are the particles' momenta.
-In the case the negative eigenvalues, $E<0$, $\delta$ can be omitted and no enhance of the interaction occurs.
+In the case the negative eigenvalues $E<0$, as is the case for ordinary bound states, $\delta$ can be omitted and no enhance of the interaction occurs.
 For BIC states the eigenvalues are positive, $E>0$, and the situation changes dramatically.
 Really, for the function \eqref{2} there is a continuous region of simple poles,

 where $\theta$ is the angle between the momenta.
 This angle determines correlations in the particles' motions.
 This pole region is the 3D surface in the momentum space, as will be demonstrated below.
-The interaction between the particles is strongly enhanced on this 3D surface.
-Formally, it becomes unlimited.
-This leads to the confinement of these particles in the BIC state.
+The interaction between the particles is strongly enhanced on this 3D surface which represents the resonant region in momentum space, in which the interaction between particles becomes formally unlimited.
+Together with the correlations in particles motion, this leads to the confinement of these particles in the BIC state.
 In other words, when the momenta of these three particles lie in this this 3D surface the resonance arises in the electromagnetic interaction between particles.
 This was the motivation for the present work.
 Note that the resonance 3D surface is occurred only for the three-particle system.
 It is easy to verify that the resonant region is a volume for the four-particle system.
 The dimension of this resonance volume increases with increasing the number of interacting particles.
 Natural units ($\hbar =c=1$) will be used throughout.